Investing is a useful way to build wealth for the future, but getting started is not as easy as it might seem.

 But thankfully, there’s plenty of websites out there that can make the task of researching the stock market far easier, which in turn helps you make informed decisions that keep the risk low.

-In this post, we’ll go through some of the best stock research websites of 2021.
-But first, there are a few important questions that are worth asking yourself before getting started.
+In this post, we’ll go through the best stock research websites of 2022.
+But first, here are a few important questions to ask yourself before getting started.

 Why Should I Invest In Stocks?

 So, why should you invest in the stock market?
 You have to do a lot of research and it’s risky, so it’s better to just not do it, right?